ZotAttendance/zotattendance-server/README.md

 6. Start the application with `flask run`

 ## Deployment
-1. Follow step one to three from the "Getting Started" section
+1. Follow step one to four from the "Getting Started" section
 2. Install UWSGI with ```pip install uwsgi```
 3. Install systemd service file which runs uwsgi
     ```